ChronusZ/chronusz.github.io/_posts/2017-06-26-timid-validation.md

 Note that by step $$1$$, a node will never validate if it wouldn't have validated under Ripple validation.
 Thus timid validation is strictly safer than Ripple validation.

+Step $$2$$ of the algorithm is a "worst-case analysis"; it marks a node as safe if and only if there is no possibility for that node to validate a different ledger than the one we are proposing.

 ## Heuristics

 We have yet to do much testing of the algorithm, so our heuristics are currently limited.
 Unlike with Ripple validation, we do not have a closed formula for determining when a graph is forkable under timid validation.